 How can we tell whether a given system of partial differential equations has a solution?
 An answer given in this paper is that, if we differentiate the equations enough times, and no contradiction arises, then it never will, and the system is soluble.
-Here, the meaning of 'enough times' can be expressed uniformly; this is one way of showing that the theory of fields with a given finite number of commuting derivations has a model-companion.
-In fact, this theorem is worked out here (as Corollary 4.6, of Theorem 4.5), not in terms of polynomials, but in terms of the varieties that they define, and the function-fields of these: in a word, the treatment is geometric.
+Here, the meaning of 'enough times' can be expressed uniformly, as in Theorem 4.10; this is one way of showing that the theory of fields with a given finite number of commuting derivations has a model-companion.
+In fact, the latter result is worked out here-first as Corollary 4.6, of Theorem 4.5-, not in terms of polynomials, but in terms of the varieties that they define, and the function-fields of these: in a word, the treatment is geometric.

 The theory of fields with m commuting derivations will be called here m-DF; its model-companion, m-DCF.
 A specified characteristic can be indicated by a subscript.
-The model-companion of m-DF $0$ (in characteristic 0) has been axiomatized before, explicitly in terms of differential polynomials: see §3.
+The model-companion of m-DF0 (in characteristic 0) has been axiomatized before, explicitly in terms of differential polynomials: see §3.
 The existence of a model-companion of m-DF (with no specified characteristic) appears to be a new result when m > 1 (despite a remark by Saharon Shelah [24, p.
 315]: 'I am quite sure that for characteristic p as well, [making m greater than 1] does not make any essential difference').

-The theory of model-companions and model-completions was worked out decades ago; perhaps for that very reason, it may be worthwhile to review the theory here, as I do in $\S 1$ .
-In $\S 2$ , I review the various known characterizations of existentially closed fields with single derivations.
+The theory of model-companions and model-completions was worked out decades ago; perhaps for that very reason, it may be worthwhile to review the theory here, as I do in §1.
+In §2, I review the various known characterizations of existentially closed fields with single derivations.
 In fact, little of this work is of use in the passage to several derivations; but this near-irrelevance is itself interesting.
-In $\S 3$ , I analyze the error of my earlier attempt, in [13], to axiomatize $m\text{-DCF}0$ in terms of differential forms.
-Something of value from this earlier work does remain: when we do have $m\text{-DCF}0$ , or more generally m-DCF, then we can obtain from it a model-companion of the theory of fields with m derivations whose linear span over the field is closed under the Lie bracket.
-In $\S 4$ , I obtain m-DCF itself.
+In §3, I analyze the error of my earlier attempt, in [13], to axiomatize m-DCF0 in terms of differential forms.
+Something of value from this earlier work does remain: when we do have m-DCF0, or more generally m-DCF, then we can obtain from it a modelcompanion of the theory of fields with m derivations whose linear span over the field is closed under the Lie bracket.
+In §4, I obtain m-DCF itself.

-2000 Mathematics Subject Classification.
+Mathematics Subject Classification.
 03C10 (03C60, 12H05).
-Version of May 11, 2012.
+Version of June 5, 2013.